Travel Blog Nov 2024: Jeju Olle Trail , Part 1 of 3

 Option 2: Take a flight to Seoul then onwards to Jeju.
 More full service carriers offer overnight flight to Seoul.
 From Seoul, there are lots of domestic flight option to Jeju.
 You can almost get a whole list of hourly flight from Seoul to Jeju.

-Option 3: Fly to Shanghai Pudong International airport then onwards to Jeju.
-For this option, you will need to choose a china airline and take their overnight flight from Singapore to Shanghai, transit onwards to Jeju.
-From flight path standpoint, it is actually a more direct route among all the non direct flights option.
+Option 3: Fly to Shanghai Pudong International Airport then onwards to Jeju.
+For this option, you will need to choose a China airline and take their overnight flight from Singapore to Shanghai, transit onwards to Jeju.
+From flight path standpoint, it is actually a more direct route among all the non-direct flights option.
 As long as you do not mind transiting in China and wait a few hours in the airport, this may be a good option to consider.

 Option 4: Fly to Busan, South Korea then onwards to Jeju.
 The airline into Busan are limited but it may be a good choice if you wish to visit 2 cities at one go.